Blog>Cost Guides>How much does stair lift installation cost?

 How long does it take to install a stairlift?

 Depending on the type of stairlift you’re having installed and the customisation options you’ve chosen, the actual installation time shouldn’t take longer than a day.
-If your walls are sound and weight-bearing, it’s just a matter of your chosen tradesperson coming in, marking where the track will sit, and installing it safely and securely.
+If your walls are sound and weight-bearing, your chosen tradesperson will come in, mark where the track will sit, and install it safely and securely.

 Can I install a stairlift myself?

 Although straight and outdoor stairlifts are less complex than curved stairlifts, DIY installation is not recommended.
-Most professionals know exactly what they’re doing and will talk you through the entire process, including checking the wall’s structural integrity and staircase before installation.
+Professionals know exactly what they’re doing and will talk you through the entire process, including checking the wall's structural integrity and staircase before installation.

 Remember, a bad installation can cost you more in the long run – not to mention the risk of serious injury – so we advise you to check out our trusted tradespeople to find a professional in your area.